B.A. in Special Education

 - How to understand and address student needs in the context of complex disability and social systems

-- How to work within the official standards for the field including the Illinois Professional Teaching Standards, the Council for Exceptional Children Standards, and the LBS 1 certification standards, and the Illinois Learning Standards, including the Illinois Social Emotional Learning Standards
+- How to work within the official standards for the field including the Illinois Professional Teaching Standards, the Council for Exceptional Children Standards, and the LBS1 Endorsement Standards, and the Illinois Learning Standards, including the Illinois Social Emotional Learning Standards

 - How to best educate students with disabilities in accordance with federal and state policies and regulations